-If at the end of any grading period a participant receives a failing grade in any course for which credit is awarded, the participant is ineligible to participate in any competitive event within a period of 30 calendar days.
+If at the end of any grading period a participant receives a failing grade in any course for which credit is awarded (including PSEO courses that are counted in our transcripts), the participant is ineligible to participate in any competitive event within a period of 30 calendar days.

-"Grading period," graduation requirements, and any interim periods of ineligibility are determined by local policy.
+"Grading period", graduation requirements, and any interim periods of ineligibility are determined by local policy.
 For the purposes of this rule, "grading period" shall mean the period of time at the end of which a student in grades 7 through 12 receives a final passing grade and course credit is awarded.